 13. Your Gear is Too Heavy to Haul to the Campsite

-If you will be parking your car somewhere and walking or hiking out to your campsite, pay particular attention to how heavy your bags are.
-A bag that may easily be carried from your front door to the car can grow surprising heavy after several minutes, especially when you are tired or it’s hot outside.
+A bag that may easily be carried from your front door to the car can grow surprisingly heavy after several minutes, especially when you’re tired or it’s hot outside.

 14. You Get Stranded at Your Campsite